CoRoe/enf-matching/README.md

 After `flimmer.py` has converted the video stream into a time series of luminance data, processing is similar to the processing of audio recordings.
-The difference is that in the audio case, one has to check for the grid frequency of harmonics thereof while in the video / rolling shutter case the frequencies of interest are the alias frequencies grid frequency -- camera frame rate.
+The difference is that in the audio case, one has to check for the grid frequency or harmonics thereof; while in the video / rolling shutter case the frequencies of interest are the alias frequencies created by the interaction of grid frequency and camera frame rate.

 ### Global Shutter

 In a camera with a global shutter, all pixels of the camera sensor are exposed at the same time and then read out sequentially.

-Flimmer attempts to look for the ENF signals in 'steady' image areas.
-This is implemented as follows:
+The effective sampling frequency is usually very low: in the range of 10 Hz (see the explanation below).
+To achieve a better SNR, `flimmer` attempts to look for the ENF signal in *steady* image areas.
+This is implemented as
+follows:

 When reading a video file, `flimmer` divides each frame into rectangles of equal size; the number of rows and columns can be set in the GUI.
 Default is a grid of 10 x 10 rectangles.
-Assuming a resolution of 1080x1920, each rectangle is 108 pixels high and 192 pixels wide.
-Flimmer computes for each rectangle of the frame its average luminosity and appaned it to a time series.
+Assuming a frame resolution of 1080 x 1920, each rectangle is 108 pixels high and 192 pixels wide.
+Flimmer computes for each rectangle of the frame its average luminosity and appends it to a time series.
+There will thus be 100 time series of the luminance signal.

 So staying with the example of 10 x 10 rectangles (Regions of Interest, ROI), there will be 100 video data streams.
-When the 'analysis' button is pressed, flimmer choses the stream with the lowest variation and analyses it further.
-The signal is passed through a notch filter that removes the frame frequency and its harmonics.
+When the *analysis* button is pressed, `flimmer` choses the stream with the lowest variation and analyses it further.
+The chosen signal stream is passed through a notch filter that removes the frame frequency and its harmonics.
 After that, a bandpass is applied and the signal is processed using STFT.

-Alias frequencies: Light bulbs an fluorescent lamps emit light during both the positive and negative part of the grid sine wave; the basic frequency is thus twice the grid frequency.
-The 'harmonic' setting in the GUI should therefore be 2.
+Grid frequency and sampling frequency are similar; the sampling process thus creates alias frequencies.
+Light bulbs an fluorescent lamps emit light during both the positive and negative half of the grid voltage sine wave; the basic frequency is thus twice the grid frequency.
+The *harmonic* setting in the GUI should therefore be 2.

 Assume a frame rate of 30 Hz (frames per second).
-This is the sample rate in the *global shutter* mode.
+That means that the sample rate in the *global shutter* mode is 30 Hz.
 Because of the sampling process, alias frequencies are introduced; their values are

 $$n f_g + m f_s$$